 They’ll rush to showings and try to close on a property, as long as their personal financial situation is stable.
 We can expect the summer of 2021 to see record activity in the California housing market due to the standard spike in real estate transactions before the school year starts.

 On top of this are the young graduates and couples that want to buy their own homes.
-Plus there will be long-term renters who recognize the opportunity that 3.1 percent 30-year mortgage rates represent, searching for homes once they can be pre-approved for a mortgage and visit properties.
+Plus there will be long-term renters who recognize the opportunity that low mortgage rates represent, searching for homes once they can be pre-approved for a mortgage and visit properties.

-There will be a slower economy for a while, but a number of ongoing trends aren’t going to reverse themselves.
+There will be a slower economy for a while, but several ongoing trends aren’t going to reverse themselves.
 Millennials will want to move out of their parents’ homes and into their own.
-We can’t say there will be a coronavirus led baby boom, but many families having been stuck inside with their kids will decide they want a larger home, yard, or both.
+We can’t say there will be a coronavirus-led baby boom, but many families having been stuck inside with their kids will decide they want a larger home, yard, or both.

-We can talk about the many people who’ve moved out of California for other states.
+We can talk about the many people who’ve moved out of California to other states.
 Yet the state continues to attract immigrants from around the world.
-And young native-born Americans flock here for the high paying jobs, as well.
+And young native-born Americans flock here for the high-paying jobs, as well.
 That isn’t going to change due to the virus.
 Tech giants expanding to Seattle or Portland haven’t relocated their development hubs out of Silicon Valley.

 Furthermore, the demand for rentals in the California housing market remains strong.
 This is why we don’t expect to see a decline in monthly rents, though housing prices may fall significantly before shooting back up.
 A secondary effect of the coronavirus outbreak is that it has crimped supply chains around the world and slowed down construction.